hant-hub/SimpleBuild/README.md

+> :warning: This Project is currently under active development and many features have not been tested on all target platforms

 C based build system inspired by `zig.build`, `nob.h`, and Thomas Borquez' `mate.h`.
 It improves somewhat on `mate.h`'s feature set alongside dropping the build.ninja dependency.